Time Square, NYC

 This conference was incredibly interesting and entertaining.
 The speakers spoke about the culture of Memes and how they are the “doppelgängers” of our feelings.
 They spoke of memes is not only an obvious way but the technical way and really gave us insight into why people connect with it and how brands can genuinely connect with their audiences.
 This is why it’s become part of our culture of the language.
 Joe Federer mentioned that “self-deprecating humour is a large part of meme culture.”
 Katherine O’Brien talked about how memes relate to social currency and the value of community that the culture of memes gives.
 This conference really gave me a lot of insight into the future of utilizing popular trends like memes in the industry and how it can be used effectively.

 Marvel – Power of Podcast

 This conference focused on Marvel moving into the Podcast world.
 It was interesting to hear why the big brand decided to move to the Podcast realm and how it was succeeding.
 We also got to hear about how they are selling ads into Podcasts and the thoughts behind it.
 Daniel Fink described the success of the Wolverine podcast interestingly by describing the hook.
-“I don’t think it’s the murder that’s hooking everyone, it’s the suspence.
+“I don’t think it’s the murder that’s hooking everyone, it’s the suspense.
 Silence is used to replace and create tension that captivates listeners.”
 We got to hear a short clip of the podcast and it was amazing.
-After that I considered downloading the Podcast.
+After that, I considered downloading the Podcast.